 Our pro-Earth, cruelty-free policy

-The hens' daily routine consists of foraging 12-14 hours a day on 70 acres before going to rest at night in one of our mobile coops on wheels.
+The hen's daily routine consists of foraging 12-14 hours a day on 70 acres before going to rest at night in one of our mobile coops on wheels.
 The mobile coops are frequently rotated to different locations throughout the farm for new insects, seeds, and foliage for the chickens to munch on.
 This regenerative method is commonly referred to as rotational grazing.
 After the mobile coops are moved, a cover crop is applied to restore the soil and retain carbon emissions with help from the nutrients left behind from the chicken manure.
-The mobile coops are equipped with fully automatic chicken doors with sensors to detect when the sun rises and sets to protect the chickens from outside predators, powered exclusively by both wind and solar energy.
+The mobile coops are equipped with fully automatic chicken doors with sensors powered exclusively by wind and solar energy to detect when the sun rises and sets to protect the chickens from outside predators.
 Cameras are installed inside and outside of the coops to monitor the safety and behaviors of our hens.
 Diatomaceous earth is used as a natural pest-repellent to ward off mites and fleas.
-Once the hens have matured past their prime egg laying years, they are left to enjoy the sunlight instead of culled unlike commercial poultry farms solely optimizing for profit.
+Unlike commercial poultry farms solely optimizing for profit, once our hens have matured past their prime egg laying years, they are left to enjoy the sunshine instead of culled.

 What do the hens eat?

 From date of hatch to 16 weeks, our chicks are fed certified organic non-corn/non-soy chick starter.
 At 16 weeks, they are moved to the mobile coops to forage on natural insects, seeds, and foliage.
 In addition to their foraging diet, the hens are supplemented with a certified organic non-corn/non-soy protein layer blend to promote egg production.
 A supply of oyster shells is available to the hens to increase calcium intake, resulting in a stronger, more robust eggshell.